Injinji Toe Socks for Rucking: Do They Actually Prevent Blisters?

 However, they're not magic socks.
 Durability concerns are real, the adaptation period is genuine, and they won't solve blister problems caused by poor boot fit or other friction points.

-The honest community assessment: if you get blisters between your toes during long rucks, Injinjis are worth trying despite the premium price.
+The honest assessment: if you get blisters between your toes during long rucks, Injinjis are worth trying despite the premium price.
 If your current sock setup works, the benefits probably don't justify switching - Darn Tough or Smartwool will serve you better long-term.

 Frequently asked questions